-- developing mutually beneficial non-hierarchical clinical and advocacy partnerships with patients and hospitals as well as communities and hospitals.
+- developing mutually beneficial non-hierarchical clinical and advocacy partnerships with community members, amplifying the expertise of the residents in the community

 The Birth Equity Collaborative has adopted the Women’s Health Organization definition of respectful maternity care: which refers to care organized for and provided to all women in a manner that maintains their dignity, privacy and confidentiality, ensures freedom from harm and mistreatment, and enables informed choice and continuous support during labor and childbirth, regardless of their race, ethnicity, nationality, gender, religion, sexuality, age, disability, HIV status, immigration status, housing status, income, or insurance status and type.